US will send $1.7 billion in military aid to Ukraine

 NATO members agreed to create a new program to provide reliable military aid to Ukraine and prepare for its eventual membership in the alliance.
 And they declared Ukraine was on an " irreversible " path to join NATO.

-The air defense weapons include munitions for National Advanced Surface-to-Air Missile Systems, or NASAMS, and High Mobility Artillery Rocket Systems, or HIMARS.

-The Pentagon said the longer-term contracted weapons will include “capabilities to augment” Ukraine’s air defenses, as well as other weapons.

-The U.S. is also providing secure communications systems and funding for commercial satellite imagery services, as well as demolitions equipment.
+The Pentagon said the longer-term contracted weapons will include “capabilities to augment” Ukraine’s air defenses, including short- and medium-range munitions.
+The USAI will also provide funding for mortar rounds, anti-armor systems, electronic warfare equipment, explosives, secure communications systems and commercial satellite imagery services.

-In an unusual move, however, the Defense Department declined to make clear which specific systems were being sent to Ukraine quickly through the PDA and which would be funded through contracts and so wouldn't get to the warfront for months or years.
+The weapons and equipment provided through USAI will go through the contracting process and so won't get to the warfront for months or years.

 With the latest funding, the U.S. has now sent more than $55.4 billion in security assistance to Ukraine since Russia’s invasion in February 2022.